 When bass are targeting baitfish or crawfish, crankbaits are designed to mimic these prey items, making them an excellent choice.

-My experiences with both jerkbaits and crankbaits have taught me that each lure has its own unique strengths and applications for bass fishing.
-While jerkbaits have proven particularly effective in colder water temperatures and clear to moderately stained conditions, crankbaits offer versatility in a wide range of water conditions and depths.
+My experiences with both jerkbaits and crankbaits have taught me that each lure has its unique strengths and applications for bass fishing.
+While jerkbaits have proven particularly effective in colder water temperatures and clear to moderately stained conditions, crankbaits offer versatility in various water conditions and depths.
 As I’ve fished various lakes and rivers over the years, I’ve realised the importance of adapting my lure selection to the specific situation and bass behavior.